kalkithesaviour/postman-clone-app/README.md

 ![](Images/ss1.png "Ready to Run")

-4. Fill in your API URL and hit 'Go':
+4. Fill in your API URL, select 'GET' from the dropdown menu and hit 'Go':

 ![](Images/ss2.png "GET request")